 For 16 years, the allergy season has lasted 11 days to a month longer.
 Why?
 The answer seems to be warmer temperatures.
 With warmer than usual temperatures, pollen can be found in the air longer.
 Higher levels of CO2 in our atmosphere also help plants grow more quickly and easily, causing them to produce pollen more intensely, too.
 Warmer weather also worsens pollution, which can aggravate allergies and asthma.

 Hospital records suggest asthma outbreaks are more common following thunderstorms.
 One study found that asthma visits to emergency rooms increased by 3 percent in the 24 hours after a thunderstorm.
 Why?
-Although it's still debated, the main theory is that thunderstorms rupture pollen grains near the ground, causing them to spread and release back into the atmosphere.
+Although it's still debated, the main theory is that thunderstorms rupture pollen grains near the ground, causing them to spread and be released back into the atmosphere.

 Evidence suggests the first 20-30 minutes of a thunderstorm are the worst for those with allergic rhinitis.
 Even allergy-sufferers who aren't usually prone to asthma are at more risk of developing asthma during these storms.
 One research group advises anyone with allergies to avoid going out in a thunderstorm.
 If you're stuck outside when one hits, they suggest covering your face with a cloth to keep pollen out of your airways.